 Fortunately, for some students, there is some measure of financial help available to them.
 Roughly 20 percent of all private-school students receive some sort of financial aid.
 Financial aid packages average around $9,000 a year for a day school and $17,000 a year for boarding school [source: National Association of Independent Schools].
 The schools themselves may have special endowments to provide need-based and/or merit-based scholarships to qualified applicants.
 A school may offer more financial aid to a particular student who might fit a specific need or mission of the school.
 There are also private education loans you can take out.
 Lastly, some states may offer school vouchers you can apply toward the cost of a private education for your child.

-Why is it important to learn about stars?
+Why is it important to stay curious?